George Armstrong Custer: Death

 It is unlikely that any Native American recognized Custer during or after the battle.
 Michno summarizes: "Shave Elk said, 'We did not suspect that we were fighting Custer and did not recognize him either alive or dead.'
 Wooden Leg said no one could recognize any enemy during the fight, for they were too far away.
-The Cheyennes did not even know a man named Custer was in the fight until weeks later.
+The Cheyenne warriors did not even know a man named Custer was in the fight until weeks later.
 Antelope said none knew of Custer being at the fight until they later learned of it at the agencies.
 Thomas Marquis learned from his interviews that no Indian knew Custer was at the Little Bighorn fight until months later.
-Many Cheyennes were not even aware that other members of the Custer family had been in the fight until 1922 when Marquis himself first informed them of that fact."
+Many Cheyenne were not even aware that other members of the Custer family had been in the fight until 1922 when Marquis himself first informed them of that fact."

 Several individuals claimed responsibility for killing Custer, including White Bull of the Miniconjous, Rain-in-the-Face, Flat Lip, and Brave Bear.
 In June 2005, at a public meeting, Northern Cheyenne storytellers said that according to their oral tradition, Buffalo Calf Road Woman, a Northern Cheyenne heroine of the Battle of the Rosebud, struck the final blow against Custer, which knocked him off his horse before he died.
+She hit him with a club-like instrument.

 A contrasting version of Custer's death is suggested by the testimony of an Oglala named Joseph White Cow Bull, according to novelist and Custer biographer Evan Connell.
 He says that Joseph White Bull stated he had shot a rider wearing a buckskin jacket and big hat at the riverside when the soldiers first approached the village from the east.
 The initial force facing the soldiers, according to this version, was quite small (possibly as few as four warriors) yet challenged Custer's command.
-The rider who was hit was mounted next to a rider who bore a flag and had shouted orders that prompted the soldiers to attack, but when the buckskin-clad rider fell off his horse after being shot, many of the attackers reined up.
+The rider who was hit had shouted orders that prompted the soldiers to attack and was next to a rider who bore a flag, but when the buckskin-clad rider fell off his horse after being shot, many of the attackers reined up.
 The allegation that the buckskin-clad officer was Custer, if accurate, might explain the supposed rapid disintegration of Custer's forces.
 However, several other officers of the Seventh, including William Cooke, Tom Custer and William Sturgis, were also dressed in buckskin on the day of the battle, and the fact that each of the non-mutilation wounds to George Custer's body (a bullet wound below the heart and a shot to the left temple) would have been instantly fatal casts doubt on his being wounded or killed at the ford, more than a mile from where his body was found.
-The circumstances are, however, consistent with David Humphreys Miller's suggestion that Custer's attendants would not have left his dead body behind to be desecrated.
+The circumstances are, however, consistent with David Humphreys Miller's suggestion that Custer's subordinates would not have left his dead body behind to be desecrated.